-Dynamic Lift capital allocation and pricing models are engineered for technical profitability

-^{ (}claims + commissions + management expenses including corporate expenses and excess capital allocation) / net earned premiums
+Dynamic Lift capital allocation and pricing models are engineered for technical profitability expenses and excess capital allocation) / net earned premiums

 The figures and data presented in this document are only indicative estimates given as illustration of the consistency of the strategy of the Group.
-The figures constitute neither a commitment of SCOR, nor an indication or a forecast of results.
+The figures constitute neither a commitment of SCOR, nor an indication or a forecast of results. capital allocation over net earned premiums